Diarmuidoc/react-movies-labs/README.md

 This repo is for Labs and Assignments in Web App Development 2

+## Assignment 2

+Completed labs 9 to 12, they are uploaded as wad-api-labs-2024

+Added movies-api that was worked on in lab 12 a

+Added log in or sign up, making a user log in before accessing any page using route protection.

+Made the app request movies through the movies api rather than the tmdb api

 ## Completed Labs

 All class labs have been complete up to week 8.